PLOS-Web/AI/README.md

 ### Play around with it

 Log into the site using the account you made in step 9 above.
-Articles and stuff to play with.
+Add Articles and other objects to play with.

 ### Test it